jokedewinter/Pattern-Primer-Jekyll/README.md

 ---

-## Work with Markdown
+## (Optionally) Work with Markdown

 One nice thing that Jekyll has built-in is a Markdown processor ([kramdown](http://kramdown.gettalong.org) by default).
 You can use Jekyll Pattern Primer to read Markdown snippets in the `_patterns` folder by setting the `markdown-patterns` option in `_config.yml` to `true`.
 This is turned off by default because markdownifying HTML with kramdown can change the intended output (typically by adding `<p>` tags).

-Keeping in mind that it will alter the default HTML snippets, flipping the `markdown-patterns` switch could be useful for documenting HTML output processed with Markdown.
+Flipping the `markdown-patterns` switch could be useful for documenting HTML output processed with Markdown.
+Keep in mind that it will fundamentally alter the form of the default HTML snippets included in the project.

 ---